KAS S1 Access Control Gateway - Ceiling Mount, Wireless BLE and Sub-GHz, LAN PoE or Wi-Fi

 - Education and healthcare facilities

-- New-build access control installations using LAN PoE infrastructure
+- New-build access-control installations using LAN PoE infrastructure

-- Retrofit access control upgrades using Wi-Fi with DC loop cabling
+- Retrofit access-control upgrades using Wi-Fi with DC loop cabling

-- Any site deploying KAS NEO, ACR, or PLATINUM wireless lock systems
+- Any site deploying KAS NEO, ACR, or PLATINUM wireless lock systems that requires remote management, real-time monitoring, or cloud-based administration

 Full Specifications